Factbox: Envoy of Myanmar’s ousted civilian government charged with treason

 Sasa, who is in his forties and who goes by the single name, spent many years as a doctor in his home of remote Chin state, one of Myanmar’s poorest areas.

-He became democratic reforms began in 2011 and was working on the election campaign of Aung San Suu Kyi’s National League for Democracy (NLD) before the military seized power on Feb.
+He was working on the election campaign of Aung San Suu Kyi’s National League for Democracy (NLD) before the military seized power on Feb.
 1 and detained leader Suu Kyi and most of her cabinet.

 He was in Naypyitaw on the day of the coup but fled by disguising himself as a taxi driver, he said in an interview with CNN.